Routing traffic to private networks

 Network routes

 A network route describes the network you want to connect with your NetBird peers.
-It has an identifier, a network range, a routing peer, and some parameters available for managing priority and masquerading.
+It has an identifier, a network range or list of domains, a routing peer, and some parameters available for managing priority and masquerading.

 Network identifiers and ranges